Pathway to Becoming a Registered Family Dispute Resolution Practitioner

 Mediation Institute emphasises the importance of real-world experience in Family Dispute Resolution (FDR) training.
 Unlike some other providers that may rely more heavily on role-plays, our program requires a 50-hour work placement with real clients under the supervision of a registered FDR practitioner.
 This hands-on experience, added in 2015, is critical for developing practical skills, confidence, and readiness for a career as an FDR practitioner.

 While we advocate for regulatory standards that protect qualification integrity, our focus remains on delivering high-quality training and robust student support.
-Simulations serve as valuable training tools, but they cannot fully replace the depth of real workplace experience.
+Simulations serve as valuable training and assessment tools, but they cannot fully replace the depth of real workplace experience.

 Finding the right training provider for Family Dispute Resolution can be challenging.
 Mediation Institute partners with Registered Training Organisation (RTO) Inspiritive, which manages compliance, while Mediation Institute handles course design, delivery, and assessment.